-Among standard biosignatures, chirality is the most iconic.
-Life on Earth synthesizes almost exclusively L-enantiomers, while abiotic pathways yield racemic mixtures.\cite{voet2010biochemistry} An L-excess is often interpreted as a biosignature, but the signal is fragile.
-Racemization erodes asymmetry over time,\cite{schopf1968amino} and low-concentration detection requires precise, contamination-free protocols often infeasible in situ.\cite{glavin1999nakhla} Moreover, chirality may not be universal, but rather the product of a contingent symmetry-breaking event.\cite{bada1995origins} In contrast, the maintenance of complex molecular distributions appears to be a more fundamental property of biological systems.
-Isotopic enrichment, another classical biosignature, is also fragile because isotopic ratios can be reset or obscured by abiotic exchange, thermal alteration, or metamorphism, and are also difficult to measure in situ with sufficient precision.\cite{sephton2002organic} Agnostic biosignatures, based on collective molecular patterns, provide a complementary approach, though their applicability is limited by the need for calibration to specific instruments and measurement conditions.\citep{cleaves2023robust}

-To move beyond reliance on specific molecular identities, stereochemical signals, or instrument-specific limitations, we introduce a statistical framework for analyzing amino acid assemblages based on the \textit{ecodiversity} formalism.\cite{chao2014unifying} Ecodiversity statistics, originating in ecological theory, quantify the structure of biological communities and have hitherto not been applied to molecular inventories.\cite{simpson1949measurement, magurran2013measuring} These measures capture the number of unique species and how their abundances are distributed.
-We treat amino acid assemblages collected within a unified context, such as from the same asteroid, as individual samples.
-The set of detected amino acid species within the sample, along with their relative abundances, defines an assemblage.
-Thus, the distribution of all detected amino acids in the sample is the primary data object.
+To move beyond reliance on specific molecular identities, stereochemical signals, or instrument-specific limitations, we introduce a statistical framework for analyzing organic assemblages based on the \textit{ecodiversity} formalism.\cite{chao2014unifying} Ecodiversity statistics, originating in ecological theory, quantify the structure of biological communities and have hitherto not been applied to molecular inventories.
+These measures capture the number of unique species and the distribution of their abundances.
+We treat organic assemblages collected within a unified context (e.g., from the same asteroid) as individual samples.
+Within a given molecular family, the set of detected species in a sample, together with their relative abundances, defines an assemblage.
+The distribution of detected species within each sample is therefore the primary data object.
+We characterize this statistical structure using two metrics: \textit{richness}, which is the number of distinct species in the sample, and \textit{diversity}, which measures the uniformity of their relative abundances.
+A sample with many species but dominated by a few has high richness but low diversity.
+These metrics are jointly expressed using Hill numbers---a parametric family of diversity indices (see Methods).\citep{hill1973diversity} Varying sensitivity to rare versus dominant species yields a continuous diversity profile.
+Normalizing each profile by its sample-wise richness defines the evenness curve.
+This normalization makes evenness invariant to species count and reflects only the structure of relative abundances rather than absolute diversity.
+Evenness curves are therefore agnostic to species identity and measurement units, enabling direct comparison between samples with disparate richness or total concentration.
+Each assemblage is thus represented as a value vector encoding the distribution’s shape but not its magnitude, isolating compositional structure from inventory size (Fig.~\ref{fig: evenness_richness_illustration}).